gum-tech/flow-ts/README.md

 ## Why flow-ts?

-In JS, `null` represents intentionally missing values, `undefined` represents unintentional missing values, and Exceptions are used for handling errors.
+In TS, `null` represents intentionally missing values, `undefined` represents unintentional missing values, and Exceptions are used for handling errors.

 Rust skips using missing values and exceptions.
 Mainly to prevent issues and bugs like: